mat-0/uk.thechels.cod/_pages/fix-my-street.md

 - 3 consecutive pot holes from 1a /Windy Corner & Chequers all on Chosen Drive, 4th December :- [8503045](https://www.fixmystreet.com/report/8503045)
 - 18” pothole on Leckhampton Hill near turn into Ullenwood Court, 4th December :- [8503006](https://www.fixmystreet.com/report/8503006)
 - You have reported that the problem has been fixed - the photos prove otherwise., 4th December :- [8502759](https://www.fixmystreet.com/report/8502759)
-- Fallen leaves making footpath hazardous, 4th December :- [8502696](https://www.fixmystreet.com/report/8502696)
-- Going into Salamanca road from Imjin Road the potholes start all the way up to the no 26, 4th December :- [8502601](https://www.fixmystreet.com/report/8502601)
-- Partially fallen tree, 4th December :- [8502506](https://www.fixmystreet.com/report/8502506)
-- A A pothole in pavement problem has been found, 4th December :- [8502054](https://www.fixmystreet.com/report/8502054)
-- A A pothole in pavement problem has been found, 4th December :- [8502019](https://www.fixmystreet.com/report/8502019)

 <!-- fix_marker ends -->